 Nathan pointed out the reasons of it: [[http://nathanw.net/2013/08/31/pyqgis-dealing-with-null-values/]]

 So.. no idea why Postgis and SQLServer are concerned, but we could find a woraround patching mem layer saver to convert NULL to NULL objects.
 Transfering to Chris Crook.

-#9 Updated by Chris Crook about 6 years ago
+#9 Updated by Chris Crook over 6 years ago

 Very odd!
 The MemoryLayerSaver (at least the most recent versions) uses a QDataStream to write the data.
 This correctly distinguishes between None and NULL.
 For example see the following code